Every (surname)

 Every is an English surname.
 It may be of Norman origin and derived from "Évreux", a county in Normandy.
 The Every baronets of Egginton, a branch of the Every family of southwest England, are claimed to be a branch of the noble house of Yvery, of Norman extraction.
 The earliest surviving records of the name "Every" date to 12 April 1591, when one John Every married Elizabeth Ouzely at St Dunstan's, Stepney.

 Some suggest alternatively that it may be come from Eber or Ivri, the descendant of Noah's son Shem and the ancestor of Abraham.
-In modern Hebrew, Évry is actually the word for "Hebrew".
 Eber's name is found on some of the earliest known examples of Sumerian writing.